Four ways to pay it off faster.

 Refinance your loan

-Whether you have private loans, federal loans or a combination of the two, refinancing multiple student loans into a single private loan with financial organizations such as CommonBond1 may save you money.
+Whether you have private loans, federal loans or a combination of the two, refinancing multiple student loans into a single private loan with another financial organization may save you money.
 If the new loan has a lower interest rate than your existing loans you will pay less in interest over the term of the loan.
 Plus, by having only one monthly payment you can potentially pay off your loan faster by consolidating all of your previous monthly payments into one large payment.
 However, it is important to point out that refinancing a federal student loan into a private loan means losing features specific to federal loans such as the option to tie payments to income and get loans forgiven if you work for the government or a nonprofit.

 Pay more than the minimum monthly payment

 Paying the minimum monthly payments on time each month will pay off your student loans on schedule.
 But if you want to accelerate the process, consider making more than the minimum monthly payments.
 If your monthly budget is tight, consider these options for creating extra cash flow:

 Depending on the career you’ve chosen or who you work for, you may qualify to have up to 100% of your federal and/or state student loans forgiven which can significantly reduce or eliminate your student loan debt.
 According to studentdebtrelief.com, the most common student loan forgiveness programs include: